Rakesh-97/EasyCalculator/README.md

-This is simple calculator Android App which is work on basic idea of Math's Operation.
+This is simple calculator Android App which is work on basic of Math's Operation.(Addtion,Subtract,Multiply,Divide).